sst/guide/_chapters/getting-production-ready.md

 comments_id: getting-production-ready/158
 ---

 Now that we've gone through the basics of creating a Serverless app, you are ready to deploy your app to production.
 This means that we would like to have a couple of environments (development and production) and we want to be able to automate our deployments.
 While setting up the backend we did a bunch of manual work to create all the resources.
-And you might be wondering if you need to do that everytime you create a new environment or app.
+And you might be wondering if you need to do that every time you create a new environment or app.
 Thankfully, there is a better way!

 Over the next few chapters we will look at how to get your app ready for production, starting with: